techramento/techramento.github.io/BYLAWS.md

 ### 4.02 - Powers

-All corporate powers shall be exercised by or under the authority of the board and the affairs of the {{ site.legal_title }}. shall be managed under the direction of the board, except as otherwise provided by law.
+All corporate powers shall be exercised by or under the authority of the board and the affairs of {{ site.legal_title }} shall be managed under the direction of the board, except as otherwise provided by law.

 ### 4.03 - Terms